Surgical Oncology

 Surgical oncologists are providers that can do surgery to diagnose, stage or treat cancer.
 Surgery can often be part of managing cancer, either by itself or as part of a larger treatment plan.

 The surgical oncology team is large and has many different specialists to help you.
-Some of your team will work at both Parkland and UT Southwestern Medical Center.
+Some of your team will work at both Parkland Health and The University of Texas Southwestern Medical Center.
 Through teamwork, we provide our patients with the care they deserve.

 For a patient with cancer, the goal of surgery is to remove the tumor, when appropriate.
 When the tumor cannot be removed completely, surgery can sometimes make life better for the patient by treating pain or other symptoms.
 For some patients, surgery is the only form of treatment.
 For others, surgery might be done along with radiation therapy or chemotherapy.
 For others, surgery has no role in their treatment plan.